emilebourban/ADA-Project/README.md

 # Contribution of each member and road map until presentation
 Florian: First part to show differences across cultures.
 Emile: Parsing the JSON and analysis across fields of work.
 We will both work for the final poster before ML4

-# Questions for TAs
-- How can we read the wikidata.json.bz2 file with a python script on the cluster.
-There seems to be a probleme with the bz2 module.